bjango/Bjango-Templates/Style Guide/Style Guide.md

-# Style guide
+# Bjango App Icon Template style guide

 This style guide is intended to help ensure consistency across all app icon templates, where possible.
 Platform requirements may mean different templates require different approaches, but the information below should set some sensible defaults.

 ![](images/example-template.png)

-The iOS app icon template (shown above) is a good example of the app icon templates, because it includes all the mandatory and suggested layers.
+The [iOS app icon template](https://github.com/bjango/Bjango-Templates/blob/master/Photoshop/App%20Icon%20-%20Apple%20iOS.psd) (shown above with the `Labels` group turned on) is a good example of the app icon templates, because it includes all the mandatory and suggested layers.

 -----